AivlysCxx/Minesweeper-Game/README.md

 - The player starts by uncovering a cell.
 - If the cell contains a mine, the game ends.
 - If the cell does not contain a mine, it displays a number indicating how many adjacent cells contain mines.
-- The player uses this information to deduce which neighboring cells are safe to uncover.
+- The player uses the number clues on each block to infer which neighboring cells are safe to open.
-- The player can also place flags on cells they suspect contain mines to aid in deduction.
+- The player can place flags on cells they suspect contain mines to aid in deduction.
 - The game is won when all non-mine cells are uncovered and all mines are correctly flagged.

-## Features:
+## Features
+- **Customizable Grid Size:** Choose your preferred board size.
-- Variable grid size and number of mines.
+- **Variable Mine Count:** Set the number of mines.
-- Safe first click guaranteeing the first cell uncovered is not a mine.
+- **Safe First Click:** Ensures the first cell clicked is never a mine.
-- Recursive uncovering of adjacent non-mine cells for faster gameplay.
+- **Recursive Uncovering:** Automatically uncovers adjacent cells when a safe cell is revealed.
+- **Flagging Capability:** Players can flag cells they suspect contain mines.
+- **Console-Based Interface:** Easy-to-use text interface for game interaction.
+- **Timer:** Tracks how long it takes to solve the board.